CameronClarry/Showdown-Bot/README.md

 `~ttl check, {user}, {leaderboard}`|This command checks your score on the leaderboard, or the score of {user} if specified.
 The leaderboard defaults to the main one, but may be specified.|None
 `ttl list, {number}, {leaderboard}`|This lists the top five users on the leaderboard.
 The number of users to list and leaderboard to list from can be specified.|None
 `~ttl summary, {leaderboard}`|Gets a variety of statistics on your ranking in the main leaderboard, or any other leaderboard that is specified|None
+`~ttl stats, {leaderboard}`|Gets a variety of statistics the main leaderboard, or any other leaderboard that is specified|None
 `~ttl set, [user], [points], {leaderboard}`|Sets the given user's score to the given number (must be positive).
 Defaults to acting on the main leaderboard, but can be specified.|@
 `~ttl add, [user], [points]`|This adds (or subtracts) the given number of points to (or from) all of the given user's scores.
 This affects all leaderboards.|@
 `ttl remove, [user]`|Removes the specified user from all leaderboards.|@